siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-appscan/overview.md

 ## Compatibility

-Must be running UrbanCode Velocity version 1.2.1 and later to use the plug-in.
+Must be running DevOps Velocity version 1.2.1 and later to use the plug-in.

 ## Versions

 There is no install process for this plug-in.
 The AppScan Enterprise plug-in is identified to UrbanCode Velocity as a value stream integration.
-UrbanCode Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
+DevOps Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-appscan/tags).